 Impaired smell is basically the inability to smell properly.
 It can be a complete inability to smell or partial inability.
-Take note that this is considered as a symptom of different medical conditions and can either by permanent or temporary.
+Take note that this is a symptom of different medical conditions and can either be permanent or temporary.
 The loss of smell can occur due to certain issues with the nose or problems with the nervous system or the brain.
 If the individual complains of difficulty smelling, it is best to consult a doctor in order to determine if there is a serious underlying cause.

 What are the possible causes of impaired smell?